 Bacteriuria and urinary tract infection — The presence of bacteria in the urine is almost universal in patients with catheters in place for over one week.
 Rates vary depending upon the type of catheter and duration of use.
 The evaluation of bacteriuria and diagnosis of catheter-associated urinary tract infection is discussed in detail elsewhere.
-(See "Urinary tract infection associated with urethral catheters", section on 'Asymptomatic bacteriuria' and "Urinary tract infection associated with urethral catheters", section on 'Urinary tract infection'.)
+(See "Catheter-associated urinary tract infection in adults", section on 'Asymptomatic bacteriuria' and "Catheter-associated urinary tract infection in adults", section on 'Diagnosis'.)

 Recurrent urinary tract infections as a result of chronic catheter use can lead to acute or chronic pyelonephritis, or bladder cancer.
 (See "Epidemiology and etiology of urothelial (transitional cell) carcinoma of the bladder" and "Nonurothelial bladder cancer".)